hu-macsy/ScaleRunner-Exp/OVERVIEW.md

-The whole experiment setup uses [Simexpal](https://github.com/hu-macsy/simexpal) which is [well documented](https://simexpal.readthedocs.io/en/latest/) in case you have any issues we have not covered.
+The whole experiment setup uses [Simexpal](https://github.com/hu-macsy/simexpal) which is [well documented](https://simexpal.readthedocs.io/en/latest/) in case you experience any issues we have not covered.

 # Getting Started